raimohanska/ourboard/YJS_CRDT_WIP.md

 Must-haves

--   Undo buffer integration.
-Editor has its own local undo but we should also add the full edit as a global undo item
--   Board level flag for CRDT or other controlled way of rolling this out
 -   APIs
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated
 -   Mobile check